TotallyInformation/node-red-contrib-uibuilder/docs/security.md

    Note also that if your UI has received information that should be secured, you will need to add processes to ensure that it is deleted from the DOM and from memory when the logout event occurs.
 Logout may occur manually or may happen automatically if a timeout such as the token expiry is exceeded.

 ## Configuring Node-RED for TLS

+> Note that using a Reverse Proxy such as NGINX, Caddy, or HAproxy can often give better performance and security when using TLS.

 After you have done this, you will need to access your Node-RED web pages using `https` instead of `http`.
 All websocket and Socket.IO interfaces will automatically use their TLS encrypted equivalents as well.